open-api-spex/open_api_spex/README.md

     not_found: {"Not found", "application/json", MyAppWeb.Schema.NotFound}
   ]
 ```

+The full set of atom keys are defined in `Plug.Conn.Status.code/1`.

 Each definition in a controller action or plug operation is converted
 to an `%OpenApiSpex.Operation{}` struct.
 The definitions are read